Shreya-trivedi-20/-React-documentation/1- Getting started with React.md

-Before starting react , it is good if an individual knows about html , css and javascript.
+> Before starting react , it is good if an individual knows about html , css and javascript.

+# React Basics

-# What is React ?
+## 1 -- What is React ?

 **React is a library which is used for building user interfaces .
 The React.js framework is an open-source JavaScript framework and library developed by Facebook.
 It’s used for building interactive user interfaces and web applications quickly and efficiently with significantly less code than you would with vanilla JavaScript.**